kayasax/EasyPIM/EasyPIM/Documentation/Progressive-Validation-Guide.md

 > **Note:** This step may take up to an hour depending on the number of roles and policies in your tenant.

+> By default, `Backup-PIMAzureResourcePolicy` works at the subscription level.
+If you want to back up policies at a different scope, you can use the `-scope` parameter instead of `-subscriptionID`.

 Commands

 ```powershell